 Nothing feels better on a cold, blustery day than sitting in front of a blazing fire.
 However, prevent your inquisitive pet from venturing too close to the toasty-warm fireplace and getting burned.
 Block your pet’s fireplace access, and ensure they are not within popping embers’ reach.
 In addition, keep your pet away from space heaters, and avoid leaving these appliances running when you are not home.
 Set up your pet’s cozy napping place away from drafty doors and windows, and furnish the spot with fleece blankets for burrowing.
 Rather than using heating pads—from which your pet could develop burns—provide plenty of blankets and towels for warmth.

 Prevent wintertime cabin fever from getting your pet down.
 By following our cold weather safety tips, you and your pet can enjoy some winter fresh air—if even for a short period.
-However, if your pet is exhibiting frostbite or hypothermia signs, or you would like additional cold weather safety tips, contact your Rockaway and Denville veterinarian at MountainView Veterinary Hospital.
+However, if your pet is exhibiting frostbite or hypothermia signs, or you would like additional cold weather safety tips, contact your Denville veterinarian at MountainView Veterinary Hospital.